 PICT: The Program for Interactive Cultural Technology is a full-semester, 16-week, immersive academic and hands-on program designed to prepare students for careers as multimedia professionals in museums, cultural organizations, and exhibition design businesses.
 PICT students help create a professional exhibition for an elite institution and participate in professional internships.

-The next Program in Interactive Cultural Technology (PICT) will happen spring semester 2017 and is open to upper division undergraduate and graduate students by application.
+The next Program in Interactive Cultural Technology (PICT) will happen spring semester 2023 and is open to upper division undergraduate and graduate students by application.
 Students who successfully complete the course will be eligible for paid internships in the summer.